 Recoverit has a slick modern interface similar that supports a well-developed 3-step recovery process.
 You can choose to restore files from HDDs and SSDs, specific locations, or external devices.
 Standard and Advanced plans also offer Computer Crash Recovery, which will save your photos and videos even if your PC cannot boot successfully.

 The app has a Quick and Deep scan, both of which lasted a bit longer than we expected.
 Since our results were pretty impressive, we can easily forgive this.
-However, retrieved files didn’t have their original name, so we had to go through multiple documents before finding the ones we needed.
+However, the retrieved files didn’t have their original name, so we had to go through multiple documents before finding the ones we needed.
 Recoverit luckily has a filter function that sped up this process.
 Unfortunately, this software doesn’t let you save scans for later use, so you will have to repeat the whole procedure every time you wish to restore something.

 A free version will let you recover 100 MB of data before asking you to purchase one of the three monthly subscription plans.
 Essential ($59.95) has all of the usual recovery features, while Standard ($69.95) adds WinPE support and Computer Crash Recovery.
 The Advanced plan($79.95) will be useful for video editors, as it offers advanced video recovery options.
 All in all, Recoverit is very reliable, but it is also one of the most expensive windows 7 file recovery tools.